Prediction is very difficult, especially if it is about the future.

 - PI roadmap: The PI roadmap consists of a committed plan for the current PI and a small number of future PIs.
 It provides a forecast of the deliverables and milestones for the next two to three PIs.
 For the outlying PIs, these may be indicated as Features, Epics, and Milestones.

-- Solution roadmap: The solution roadmap provides a longer term—often multiyear—view, showing the key milestones and deliverables needed to achieve the solution vision over time.
-While most solutions require a 1-3 year view, some larger solution may extend this timeframe to many years.
+- Solution roadmap: The solution roadmap provides a longer-term—often multiyear—view, showing the key milestones and deliverables needed to achieve the solution vision over time.
+While most solutions require a 1-3 year view, some larger solutions may extend this timeframe to many years.

-From a road mapping perspective, the PI Roadmap and Solution Roadmap are the most relevant.
+From a road mapping perspective, the PI roadmap, solution roadmap, and the portfolio roadmap are the most relevant.
 These are described in the following sections.

 The Solution Roadmap

-Since the solution roadmap, as well as the portfolio roadmap, may span multiple years, it requires estimating longer-term initiatives.
+Since the solution roadmap, as well as the portfolio roadmap, may span multiple years, both require estimating longer-term initiatives.
 However, every enterprise must be very careful about such forecasts.
 While many see long-term predictability as the goal, Lean-Agile Leaders know that every long-term commitment decreases the agility of the enterprise.
 There can be no Business Agility if the future is already fixed.
 Therefore these forecasts can and should be updated regularly to reflect new learning and changing market conditions.

-The PI roadmap (Figure 5) consists of a series of planned PIs with milestones and releases called out.
-Each element on the roadmap is a feature, capability (or even and epic) that is planned to be completed in a particular PI.
+The PI roadmap (Figure 6) consists of a series of planned PIs with milestones and releases called out.
+Each element on the roadmap is a feature, capability (or even an epic) that is planned to be completed in a particular PI.
 The PI roadmap may also reflect fixed-date and learning milestones that occur during that period.